TRANSP integrated modeling code for interpretive and predictive analysis of tokamak plasmas: Models for heating and current drive

 \subsubsection{3D halo neutral model}

 The original beam-in-a-box model in NUBEAM~\cite{pankin04} simulates neutral beam injection and the formation of halo neutrals within a defined 3D Cartesian domain aligned with the neutral beam footprint.
-This ``box'' captures primary beam neutrals and halo neutrals formed through charge exchange interactions.
-The box's dimensions and subdivisions are adjustable, allowing detailed tracking of neutral particles as they ionize or exit the simulation domain, ensuring efficient and accurate modeling of beam deposition and halo evolution.
+This ``box'' captures primary beam neutrals and \mc{first generation} halo neutrals formed through charge exchange interactions .
+The box's dimensions and subdivisions are adjustable, allowing detailed tracking of neutral particles as they ionize or exit the simulation domain, ensuring efficient and accurate modeling of beam deposition and halo evolution. \mc{In this model neutrals were distributed over the entire plasma volume}.

-The new 3D halo beam model~\cite{medley16} implemented in NUBEAM offers several key improvements over the original beam-in-a-box model originally available in TRANSP.
-Firstly, while the original model distributed halo neutrals over the entire plasma volume, the 3D halo model localizes these neutrals around the neutral beam footprint, providing a more accurate spatial distribution.
-Additionally, the 3D halo model tracks multiple generations of halo neutrals through successive charge exchange and ionization events until they either ionize or exit the simulation domain, resulting in a more realistic representation of halo neutral behavior and density profiles.
+The new 3D halo beam model~\cite{medley16} implemented in NUBEAM offers several key improvements over the original beam-in-a-box model originally available in TRANSP. \mc{While the original model distributed halo neutrals over the entire plasma volume,} \mc{this} 3D halo model localizes \mc{all} neutrals around the neutral beam footprint, providing a more accurate spatial distribution, \mc{ and tracks} multiple generations of halo neutrals through successive charge exchange and ionization events until they either ionize or exit the simulation domain, resulting in a more realistic representation of halo neutral behavior and density profiles \mc{ locally}.